Montague County, Texas: Politics

 Republican Drew Springer, a businessman from Muenster in Cooke County, represents Montague County in the Texas House of Representatives.
 He carried the county in the 2012 Republican runoff election.

 Prior to 1996, Montague County was strongly Democratic in presidential elections.
 The only Republican Party candidates who managed to win the county from 1912 to 1992 were Herbert Hoover in 1928 and Richard Nixon and Ronald Reagan in their 49-state landslides of 1972 and 1984, respectively.
 Since 1996, the county has swung hard to the supporting Republican Party, in similar fashion to almost all white-majority rural counties in the Solid South.

+Montague County is located within District 68 of the Texas House of Representatives.
+Montague County is located within District 30 of the Texas Senate.